 - When to Hire a Forensic Accountant

 - How Accounting and Accountants Help Small Businesses

 - Why are Small Businesses Important for the Economy

 Organize your books

-Start by establishing a regular practice of compiling bank statements, recording transactions such as purchases, sales, cash receipts, etc and how to categorize them.
-As a new business owner, you can manage your bookkeeping needs by using a simple spreadsheet that allows you to break down into categories that will represent the different streams of income that your business has.
+Start by establishing a regular practice of compiling bank statements, recording transactions such as purchases, sales, cash receipts, etc, and how to categorize them.
+As a new business owner, you can manage your bookkeeping needs by using a simple spreadsheet that allows you to break them down into categories that will represent the different streams of income that your business has.
 However, using a spreadsheet may become confusing, time-consuming, and prone to manual errors.
-Additionally, as your business keeps growing, using a spreadsheet is not anymore advisable.
+Additionally, as your business keeps growing, using a spreadsheet is no anymore advisable.
 Hence, you may want to use invoicing or bookkeeping software such as Quickbooks.
 There is also an option to outsource or hire a bookkeeper or accountant.
 The need for you to organize your company’s finances is important to monitor the cash flow in your business, you will be able to make a specific income goal and it may lower your taxable income by tracking and deducting business expenses when you file taxes.

 Choose Your Recording System